 Is anyone allowed to get married at the moment?

 The good news is that the answer is now yes, as long as you adhere to the government guidelines.
-While weddings and christenings were completely banned by the Prime Minister, Boris Johnson, on 23 March 2020, there has now been a relaxing of the rules as lockdown eases.
-On 23 June, Boris announced that from 4 July intimate weddings and civil partnerships are allowed to take place in England as long as they are outdoors and have social distancing measures in place – “two metres or one metre with risk mitigation, where two metres is not viable”.
+On 6 January, Boris announced that intimate weddings and civil partnerships are allowed to take place in England as long as they only have 6 people in attendance and have social distancing measures in place – “two metres or one metre with risk mitigation, where two metres is not viable”.
+This also means that, where possible, weddings should only take place in “exceptional circumstances” for example, an urgent marriage where one of those getting married is seriously ill and not expected to recover.
+But, at the moment, it seems wedding must be intimate and distanced.
 Better get practising your long-distance air kissing then!

-Wedding ceremonies of up to 30 guests are permitted at a wedding venue (but this number has to include any extra staff like photographers and the officiant, but not the venue staff) and receptions or parties that traditionally follow ceremonies are “strongly advised not to take place at this time”.
+Wedding ceremonies of up to 30 guests are no longer permitted at a wedding venue.
+Under new government guidance, only 6 guests for both the ceremony and reception are allowed, not including the workers at the venue.
+Receptions or parties that traditionally follow ceremonies are “strongly advised not to take place at this time”.
 Other rules include no singing, no playing wind instruments and no food or drink being consumed during the ceremony.
 More guidance from the government on how to host a Covid-19 secure wedding can be found here.

-If you live in Northern Ireland small outdoors weddings of up to 10 people are allowed (from 8 June onwards) as are weddings if one partner is terminally ill.
-Before 4 July the only weddings allowed were for those in exceptional circumstances (if one member of the couple is ill).
+If you live in Northern Ireland small weddings of up to 25 people are allowed (January 2021 onwards) as are weddings if one partner is terminally ill.
+However, receptions are gatherings after the wedding are strictly forbidden.
+Before January 2021 the only weddings allowed were for those in exceptional circumstances (if one member of the couple is ill).
 While these updates will be music to engaged couples’ ears, there’s still been no information on larger full-scale weddings without social distancing yet.
 However, places of worship are now open for services, so larger scale weddings may be permitted in the not too distant future.

 What to do if your wedding is coming up?